 We’re right into the swing of it, rounding second base.
-No, we’re not talking about Senior prom; we’re talking about the holiday season where anything goes as far as obsessive snacking associated with the Thanksgiving and Christmas season.
+No, we’re not talking about senior Prom; we’re talking about the holiday season where anything goes as far as obsessive snacking associated with the Thanksgiving and Christmas season.
 Don’t forget that these holidays are meant to be with family.
-They are meant for you to show your appreciation for the abundances of wealth that you might take for granted in your daily existence.
+They are meant for you to show your appreciation for the abundance of wealth that you might take for granted in your daily existence.
 Thanksgiving and Christmas are definitely times to eat, drink, and be merry, but it is also an opportunity to practice some good sense and work on incorporating healthy habits into your holiday traditions.

 Incorporate a Turkey Trot into your Thanksgiving Day Routine

 As well as a Christmas family game of touch football.
 If it’s not already a tradition, then you can make one.
 Whatever you need to do in order to establish a physical activity that can break up the constant snacking and lounging.
 You’ll get some fresh air and you’ll also burn some calories.
 You’ll work up a nice appetite and feel like you’ve earned your meal.